 Belgian cellist Adrien-François Servais, who probably had really sore and aching calves, was the first to use a spike in around 1845, but the calf workout was preferred for quite a while after that!

-These days almost anything goes – some still use their calves (Baroque experts), some play standing up, some have the cello strung around their neck, e.g. the cellist in The Dead South (seen standing in a fountain to play), but most are glad to use the endpin for support!
+These days almost anything goes – some still use their calves (Baroque experts), some play standing up, some have the cello strung around their neck, e.g. the cellist in The Dead South, but most are glad to use the endpin for support!

 The pointy endpin is hazardous, (rubber stoppers recommended), then there’s the inconvenience and difficulty of transporting the cello.